Hispanic Entrepreneurs

 In a seller's market, where there are more interested buyers than available properties, homes often sell for the list price or even more.
 Under these circumstances:

-Offer Equal or Higher than the List Price: For your offer to be seriously considered, you may need to offer the full list price or beat it.
-Some buyers include “escalation” clauses to automatically beat other offers up to a certain threshold.
+• Offer Equal or Higher than the List Price: For your offer to be seriously considered, you may need to offer the full list price or above it.
+Some buyers include “escalation” clauses to automatically beat other offers up to a certain limit.

 Offers in Less Competitive Markets